16 Lavender Bouquet Ideas That Smell as Good as They Look

 Of course, there’s more than one way to carry lavender down the aisle.
 Some brides go all-in with a pure lavender bunch (very French countryside, very chic), while others use it as an accent in larger arrangements with roses, eucalyptus, or wildflowers.
 Dried lavender is having a major moment too — it’s budget-friendly, won’t wilt in summer heat, and you can keep it forever as a memento.

-Whether you’re dreaming of a rustic farmhouse vibe, a beachy barefoot ceremony, or something classically romantic, we’ve gathered our favorite lavender bouquets to inspire your own.
+Whether you’re dreaming of a rustic farmhouse vibe, a beachy barefoot ceremony, or something classically romantic, we’ve gathered our favorites here.
+One thing to know before you scroll: we’re using “lavender” in both senses — the actual flower and the color.
+The first section features bouquets with real lavender sprigs; at the end you’ll find a dedicated section for lavender-toned arrangements in purples and mauves that give you the palette without the herb.
 Let’s find your perfect match.
 And if you can’t get enough, browse our Real Weddings gallery for even more ideas — that’s where all these gorgeous bouquets come from!

 Our Favorite Lavender Wedding Bouquets